letzi83/Data-Journalism-Resources/ddj-tools-list.md

 However, sometimes data too messy for the spreadsheet software to handle; for example when you have a date that is formatted like `(MM/DD/YYYY)` but you want it to be `YYYY-MM-DD`.
 Find and Replace won't be of much help for that.
 Instead you need a

 **Text Editor**
-This does not refer to the "Text Editor" preinstalled, but to a software like **Sublime Text** or **Atom**.
+This does not refer to the "Text Editor" preinstalled, but to a software like [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).
 Why?
 Because they are capable of searching for something called **Regular Expressions** (abbreviated: `.*`).
 It's like a secret language because letters, numbers and signs are encoded in symbols like `D` or `s` and thereby allows you to search for patterns and alter them.
 Like every secret language you have to put a little bit of effort into learning it, but then it's magical, because it allows you to perform the above task in less than a minute!
 There are multiple Regex manuals online - I often used [this list](http://www.rexegg.com/regex-quickstart.html) and [this list](http://www.petefreitag.com/cheatsheets/regex/) for reference, but there are also tools letting you [practise regex online](https://regexr.com/).
 After some practice (just one project where you do lots of it) you'll know it by heart.

 Another use of text editors is that they allow you to save files in different encodings like `utf-8` or `latin-1`; rule-of-thumb: whenever letters look weird (replaced by % or ~ or ?) you probably ran into an encoding issue and should try saving that file with another encoding.